flydelabs/flyde/website/docs/Tutorials/hello-world-with-flyde/index.md

 Now it's time to do some changes!
 We're gonna remove the default placeholder content and replace it with an component that emits a string.

-1. click on the "Your logic here!" part and press delete to remove it from the board
+1. click on the "Your logic here!" node and press delete to remove it from the board
 2. right click the board and select "New value"
 3. Type in `"Hello, Flyde!"` (make sure it's surrounded by quotes so it's a valid string) and click the "save" button
 4. Now connect the "r" output pin to the "result" flow's output pin by first clicking on the "r" pin and then on the result (or vice-versa)